NRHietala/nrhietala/README.md

 **About me:**

-- 👨🏽‍💻 I’m actively searching for impactful employment!
+- 👨🏽‍💻 I’m currently working at <a href='https://upperlakesfoods.com/'>Upper Lakes Foods</a>
 - 🤿 I’m currently deep diving into TypeScript and Angular
 - 🎉 My interests include:
   - Code! 💻